rad182/potential/platform/Principles.md

-Principles of platform engineering (DRAFT)
+Principles of platform engineering (DRAFT only)
 ===

 * Share ownership